 In April 2010, Hugo Alfredo Tale-Yax was stabbed to death in New York City after coming to the aid of a woman who was being attacked by a robber.
 Yax was on the sidewalk for more than an hour before firefighters arrived.
 Almost twenty-five people walked by while he lay dying on a sidewalk in Queens, several stared at Yax; one of them took pictures, however none of them helped or called emergency services.

 In October 2011, a two-year-old girl, Wang Yue, was hit by a small, white van in the city of Foshan, China, then run over by a large truck when she was not moved by bystanders.
 A total of 18 people ignored her, some going so far as to walk around the blood, and the girl was left for 7 minutes before a recycler, Chen Xianmei, picked up the toddler and called for help.

 Why don't we intervene?

-The answer to this question is critical as we seek to create organizations and environments which foster health and social justice, where the deeper values of the organizations are expressed in action, thus making clear to the rest of the world our strengths and what we have to offer the greater community.
+The answer to this question is critical as we seek to create organizations, workplaces and environments which foster health and social justice, where the deeper values of the culture are expressed in action, thus making clear to the rest of the world our strengths and what we have to offer the greater community.

 There are situations in our everyday life that require someone's intervention.
 As you think of these situations in your life, ask yourself these question: